 5) What is an OPPORTUNITY for your project district?

-6) What is your specific project idea and how much will it cost?
-You can include short term and long-term data analysis breakdown if your project idea for this district
+6) What is your specific project idea and how much will it cost (minimum 50k)?
+You can include short term and long-term data analysis with cost breakdown for your project idea for the district

-7) Reach out to city council office or engage with someone else to polish and promote your idea to make others vote for it.
-Share with us results of your engagement.
+7) Reach out to city council office to polish and promote your idea with a marketing plan to get others to vote for your idea.
+Share results of your engagement.
+Your Engagements with your Local City Council Office Matters and is an important life skill.